 Keep these basic practices in mind to improve your interview performance

-Here are some tips to consider when you are interviewing for a job as a developer.
+Here are some tips to consider when you're about to go for a job interviews as a developer.
 Some points may appear quite basic, but I cannot count the number of times they were not respected, making a challenging encounter downright unpleasant.
 Most of them, as you will see, are easy to implement.
-Here, then, are some basic practices to remember the next time you schedule an interview.
+Here, then, are some basic practices to remember the next time you go for an interview.

 1. Show up on time.